NetApp/harvest/docs/configure-harvest-basic.md

 The `credentials_script` feature allows you to fetch authentication information via an external script.
 This can be configured in the `Pollers` section of your `harvest.yml` file, as shown in the example below.

 At runtime, Harvest will invoke the script specified in the `credentials_script` `path` section.
-Harvest will call the script with two arguments, where the second argument is optional: `./script $addr [$username]`.
+Harvest will call the script with one or two arguments depending on how your poller is configured in the `harvest.yml` file.
+The script will be called like this: `./script $addr` or `./script $addr $username`.

-- The first argument (`$addr`) is the address of the cluster taken from the `addr` field under the `Pollers` section of your `harvest.yml` file.
+- The first argument `$addr` is the address of the cluster taken from the `addr` field under the `Pollers` section of your `harvest.yml` file.
-- The second argument (`$username`) is the username for the cluster taken from the `username` field under the `Pollers` section of your `harvest.yml` file, if provided.
+- The second argument `$username` is the username for the cluster taken from the `username` field under the `Pollers` section of your `harvest.yml` file.
+If your `harvest.yml` does not include a username, nothing will be passed.

-The script should return the credentials through its standard output (stdout).
+The script should  communicate the credentials to Harvest by writing the response to its standard output (stdout).
 Harvest supports two output formats from the script:

-1. **YAML format:** If the script outputs a YAML object with `username` and `password` keys, Harvest will parse the YAML and use both the `username` and `password` from the script.
-For example, the script's stdout might be:
+1. **YAML format:** If the script outputs a YAML object with `username` and `password` keys, Harvest will use both the `username` and `password` from the output.
+For example, if the script writes the following, Harvest will use `myuser` and `mypassword` for the poller's credentials.
    ```yaml
    username: myuser
    password: mypassword
    ```
    If only the `password` is provided, Harvest will use the `username` from the `harvest.yml` file, if available.
+If your username or password contains spaces, `#`, or other characters with special meaning in YAML, make sure you quote the value like so:
+   `password: "my password with spaces"`

 2. **Plain text format:** If the script outputs plain text, Harvest will use the output as the password.
 The `username` will be taken from the `harvest.yml` file, if available.
-For example, the script's stdout might be:
+For example, if the script writes the following to its stdout, Harvest will use the username defined in that poller's section of the `harvest.yml` and `mypassword` for the poller's credentials.
    ```
    mypassword
    ```